ghebrecs/Hw01/HW01/README.md

 # Homework 01 - Benchmarking - Due 09/12/2014 11:59pm

 1. __Benchmark a compute node on Janus using triad__
+	1. Load the module for this homework using the command: module load HPSC_CLASS2014/hw01
+           To see all the modules that are loaded use the command 'module list' If you want to see all the modules available use the command 'module avail' To unload a single module use the command 'unload module <module-name>' To unload all loaded modules use the command 'module purge'

-	1. Use the triad makefile to build to code on a compile node:
+	2. Use the triad makefile to build to code on a compile node:
        `make`.
 Remember to compile it on one of the compile nodes, e.g. `janus-compile[1-4]`.